willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 Signals

-  So far, you've learned how to work with descendant nodes and those internal to a scene via exported NodePaths.
+  So far, you've learned how to work with descendant nodes and a scene's internal nodes.
 You've also learned how to work with mass groups of related nodes across scenes (groups).
 How then do you work with nodes higher up the chain?
 Ancestral dependencies inhibit the reuse of scripts and scenes and invite maintenance costs.

   What you want is for your descendant to know nothing about the ancestor.
-  Calling a method on a parent to pass them information implies that the parent needs to have the given method.
-But wait!
-We can use Godot's :ref:`Object.call <class_Object_method_call>` method to dynamically look up and execute method calls; couldn't we then declare that we just want to call other instances' methods?
-If we specify a function signature and have other instances register their methods to be called, then we can iterate through the list of connected methods and execute them without ever knowing which instances are involved.
+  To call a method on the parent though, we must assume the parent has said method.
+How to resolve this?
+Well, we can use Godot's :ref:`Object.call <class_Object_method_call>` method to look up and execute method calls.
+Couldn't we then declare that we want to call *other* instances' methods?

+  If we specify a function signature, we can wait for other instances to register their methods for us to call.
+We then iterate through the connected methods and execute them.
+We never even need to learn which instance does what.

-  This concept is known as a "signal".
-Instances "connect" methods to another instance's signal and when that instance "emits" the signal, it calls all connected methods.
-There is no need for the signaling instance to know which methods are connected or which instances they belong to!
+  Godot refers to this concept as a "signal".
+Instances "connect" methods to another instance's signal.
+When that instance "emits" the signal, it calls all connected methods.
+The signaling instance knows nothing of the connected methods or their owning instances!

   General convention is to "call down, signal up" when communicating in a tree hierarchy.
 This keeps your nodes free of hierarchical dependencies and allows